MISP/misp-book/appendices/README.md

 Required variables:

 * `apacheEnv` – name of the HTTP header that will contain user name.
 Usually `REMOTE_USER`
-* `ldapServer` – a full LDAP URI of the form ldap://hostname:port or ldaps://hostname:port for SSL encryption
+* `ldapServer` – a full LDAP URI of the form ldap://hostname:port or ldaps://hostname:port for TLS encryption
-* `ldapReaderUser` – DN or RDN LDAP user with permission to read LDAP information about users
-* `ldapReaderPassword` – password for that user
 * `ldapDN` – DN for path that contains users

 Optional variables:

+* `ldapReaderUser` – DN or RDN LDAP user with permission to read LDAP information about users.
+If your server supports anonymous bind, this is not necessary.
+* `ldapReaderPassword` – password for `ldapReader` user.
 * `ldapSearchFilter` - LDAP search filter.
 * `ldapSearchAttribute` - LDAP attribute that contains username.
 Default: `uid`
 * `ldapEmailField` - LDAP attribute (string) or attributes (array) that will be checked if contains user e-mail address.
 If you want to change or add field, you should also add that field/fields to `ldapFilter`.
 Default: `mail`